JSBmanD/docs/pages/organic-search/spotlight.md

         }];
         ```

-!!! note
+[block:callout]
+{
+  "type": "info",
+  "title": "spotlightIdentifier",
-    "spotlightIdentifier" member variable of Branch Universal Object should contain the spotlight indentifier which was used to index content to successfully remove indexing.
+  "body": "`spotlightIdentifier` member variable of Branch Universal Object should contain the spotlight indentifier which was used to index content to successfully remove indexing."
+}
+[/block]

 - Remove all the content from Spotlight if privately indexed using Branch SDK